Quebec - Data Protection Overview

 - approve agreements entered into between public bodies;

 - give its opinion on the draft regulations submitted to it under the Quebec Access Act, on draft agreements on the transfer of information and on draft orders authorising the establishment of confidential files;

 - see to it that the confidentiality of personal information contained in files held by public bodies respecting the adoption of a person is respected;

-- see to it that the confidentiality of personal information contained in files held by the Public Curator on persons whom he represents or whose property he administers is respected; and
+- see to it that the confidentiality of personal information contained in files held by the Public Curator on persons whom they represent or whose property they administer is respected;

 In the exercise of its oversight functions, the CAI may authorise members of its personnel or any other persons to act as inspectors.